susheelkbhargav/roman-numeral-converter/README.md

 The server will return a **422 ( UNPROCESSABLE ENTITY ) status code along with a json object**:

     {
-      status: "UNPROCESSABLE_ENTITY",
+		error: "UNPROCESSABLE_ENTITY",
+		timestamp: "22-03-2021 05:50:21",
-      message: "Query parameter value is 0, Roman numbers do not have a 0.
+		message: "Query parameter value is 0, roman numbers do not have 		a 0.
 Smallest supported value is 1."
     }